ietf-wg-asdf/SDF/sdf.md

 | subtype       | "bytestring" / "unixtime" | subtype enumeration                                             | N/A     |
 {: #sdfdataqual2 title="SDF-defined Qualities of sdfProperty and sdfData"}

-# Keywords for type definitions
+# Keywords for definition groups

-The following SDF keywords are used to create type definitions in the target namespace.
+The following SDF keywords are used to create definition groups in the target namespace.
 All these definitions share some common qualities as discussed in {{common-qualities}}.

 ## sdfObject

-The sdfObject keyword denotes zero or more Object definitions.
-An sdfObject may contain or include definitions of events, actions, properties, and data types.
+The sdfObject keyword denotes a group of zero or more Object definitions.
+Object definitions may contain or include definitions of Properties, Actions, Events declared for the object, as well as data types (sdfData group) to be used in this or other Objects.

 The qualities of an sdfObject include the common qualities, additional qualities are shown in {{sdfobjqual}}.
 None of these